-On November 19, 2020, the Company granted the following RSU awards, with Mr. Wheeler receiving 10,000 RSU awards with service-based vesting provisions and 10,000 RSU awards with both service-based and performance-based vesting provisions; and each of Messrs.
-Sheen and Adams receiving 9,500 RSU awards with service-based vesting provisions and 9,500 RSU awards with both service-based and performance-based vesting provisions.
-The vesting of the performance-based RSU awards were conditioned on the achievement of consolidated revenue growth thresholds for fiscal year 2021.
-No restricted stock awards or stock options were awarded in fiscal year 2021.
-On November 18, 2021, based on the Company's total revenue for fiscal year 2021, the compensation committee determined that none of the vesting provisions had been met on the performance-based RSU awards granted on November 19, 2020 and these awards were forfeited.

-On November 18, 2021, the Company granted the following RSU awards, with Mr. Wheeler receiving 9,000 RSU awards with service-based vesting provisions and 10,000 RSU awards with both service-based and performance-based vesting provisions; Mr. Sheen receiving 8,000 RSU awards with service-based vesting provisions and 9,000 RSU awards with both service-based and performance-based vesting provisions; and Mr. Adams receiving 8,500 RSU awards with service-based vesting provisions and 9,500 RSU awards with both service-based and performance-based vesting provisions.
+On November 18, 2021, the Company granted the following RSU awards, with Mr. Wheeler receiving 9,000 RSU awards with service-based vesting provisions and 10,000 RSU awards with both service-based and performance-based vesting provisions; each of Messrs.
+Curda and Adams receiving 8,500 RSU awards with service-based vesting provisions and 9,500 RSU awards with both service-based and performance-based vesting provisions; and Mr. Sheen receiving 8,000 RSU awards with service-based vesting provisions and 9,000 RSU awards with both service-based and performance-based vesting provisions.
 The vesting of the performance-based RSU awards were conditioned on the achievement of consolidated revenue growth thresholds for fiscal year 2022.
 No restricted stock awards or stock options were awarded in fiscal year 2022.

-On November 17, 2022, based on the Company's total revenue for fiscal year 2022, the compensation committee determined that none of the vesting provisions had been met on the performance-based RSU awards granted on November 18, 2021 and these awards were forfeited.
+November 17, 2022, based on the Company's total revenue for fiscal year 2022, the compensation committee determined that none of the vesting provisions had been met on the performance-based RSU awards granted on November 18, 2021 and these awards were forfeited.

+On November 21, 2022, the Company granted the following RSU awards, with Mr. Wheeler receiving 4,000 RSU awards with service-based vesting provisions and 15,000 RSU awards with both service-based and performance-based vesting provisions; each of Messrs.
+Curda and Adams receiving 3,500 RSU awards with service-based vesting provisions and 14,500 RSU awards with both service-based and performance-based vesting provisions; and Mr. Sheen receiving 2,000 RSU awards with service-based vesting provisions and 13,000 RSU awards with both service-based and performance-based vesting provisions.
+The vesting of the performance-based RSU awards were conditioned on the achievement of consolidated revenue growth thresholds for fiscal year 2023.
+No restricted stock awards or stock options were awarded in fiscal year 2023.
+On November 16, 2023, based on the Company's total revenue for fiscal year 2023, the compensation committee determined that all of the vesting provisions had been met on the performance-based RSU awards granted on November 21, 2022, with the exception of Mr. Sheen, in which 3,250 of his awards were forfeited.